DataDog/documentation/content/en/continuous_integration/intelligent_test_runner/setup/dotnet.md

 #### Test suite

-Add a NUnit `PropertyAttribute` with the key `datadog_itr_unskippable` and a non-null value (an string.Empty will work) to your test suite to mark it as unskippable.
+Add a NUnit `PropertyAttribute` with the key `datadog_itr_unskippable` and a non-null value (a string.Empty will work) to your test suite to mark it as unskippable.

 If a suite is marked as unskippable, none of the test cases from that suite can be skipped by ITR.